|

 A:

-The current prescription (Rx) version will be replaced by a dual
+At present, the prescription (Rx) version will be replaced by a dual

 label (Rx/OTC) version.
 It will include a drug facts section and a